 Highlights.
-The global health and wellness market is worth $7.32 trillion in 2025; projections indicate the market will surpass $10 trillion by 2030.
+The global health and wellness market was valued at $7.40 trillion in 2025; projections indicate it will surpass $10 trillion by 2030.

 • Wellness is a top priority for 82% of U.S. consumers.

-• 90% of consumers born between 1981 and 2012 (Millennials and Generation Z) prioritize spending on healthy food even in times of economic crisis.
+• 90% of consumers born between 1981 and 2012 (Millennial and Generation Z) prioritize spending on healthy food even in times of economic crisis.

 Health Conscious Spending Statistics